Our Services

 Helpful Resources

-Aortic stenosis is a heart valve condition where the aortic valve narrows and fails to open fully, forcing the left ventricle to work harder to pump blood throughout the body.
-If left untreated, severe aortic stenosis can progress to serious complications, including heart failure, arrhythmias (irregular heart rhythms), or sudden cardiac events.
+Aortic stenosis is a heart valve condition in which the aortic valve narrows and cannot open fully, forcing the left ventricle to work harder to pump blood through the body.
+Without treatment, severe aortic stenosis can lead to heart failure, arrhythmias, or sudden cardiac events.

 Aortic stenosis is a condition where the aortic valve in the heart becomes narrowed and doesn't open fully.
 This valve sits between the left ventricle (the main pumping chamber) and the aorta (the body's largest artery).
 When the valve leaflets thicken or stiffen, blood flow out of the heart is restricted.
 Over time, this extra pressure can strain the heart, leading to symptoms and complications.